-Rebecca Wall is a PhD candidate in African History.
+Rebecca Wall is a Ph.D. candidate in African History and a 2018-2019 Digital Humanities Graduate Research Fellow at the Stanford Center for Spatial and Textual Analysis.
 Her dissertation investigates colonial and postcolonial Senegal River management practices, ideologies, and organizations.
-She considers how postcolonial West African nations balanced their individual sovereignty with the ecological and geographic imperative to jointly manage shared water resources, as well as the legacies of colonial Senegal River management practices for postcolonial efforts.
-Rebecca is also interested in the gaps between planning and practice and how these are linked to the unintended consequences of development projects on local populations and ecologies.
+She considers how West African nations balanced their individual sovereignty with the ecological and geographic imperative to jointly manage shared water resources.
+She is also interested in the legacies of colonial Senegal River management and the gaps between planning and practice.
 Rebecca has undertaken research in Senegal, Mali, and France.

-Rebecca's research has been supported by the Fulbright-Hays DDRA, the Stanford Center for African Studies, the Social Science Research Council, the West African Research Association, and the Stanford Center for International Security and Cooperation.
-In her free time, Rebecca trains for and competes in triathlons.
+Rebecca's research has been supported by the Fulbright-Hays DDRA, the Social Science Research Council, the West African Research Association, the Stanford Center for African Studies, the Stanford Center on Global Poverty, and the Stanford Center for International Security and Cooperation.
+She is also passionate about interdisciplinary scholarship and collaboration, and is working on a team project at the National Socio-Environmental Synthesis Center to reduce the transmission of dam-related disease in the Senegal River basin.
+In her free time, Rebecca loves exploring the Bay Area on trails and by bike.